Chas' Crazy Creations

 These boxes help with stackable storage.
 Fold the back of a hat in, and then stack them.
 They fit nice and easy into a box.

-These boxes help with stackable storage, especially with smaller items.
+These boxes help with stackable storage, especially with smaller items like hats or purses.

 Fold the back of a hat in, and then stack them.
 They fit nice and easy into a box.